Joe Cheng: Music career

 2009 was a quiet year for the television star, who spent the year busy with his theatre debut, Design for Living, starring opposite stage veterans Sylvia Chang and David Wang, under the directorship of Hong Kong stage director Edward Lam.
 The troupe made several sell-out shows in Hong Kong, China, Taiwan and Singapore.
 Cheng said that it has always been one of his goals to star in a stage play and was very honoured to have been able to star in the same production as Sylvia Chang.
-In the same year he also released his first EP, Sing a Song.
+In the same year, he released his first EP, Sing a Song.
 Cheng is known by his friends in the industry as one who loves to sing.
 Album sales were fair and the EP topped certain charts in Taiwan but Cheng failed to convince music critics of the industry.
 Much to the dismay of his fans, Cheng did not star in any drama series in 2009.

 In addition to his entertainment career, Cheng is completing his part-time university studies in tourism management at Hsing Wu College.
 As all males in Taiwan have to enlist for National Service, Cheng is due to enlist as soon as he completes his education.
-In 2010 Cheng represented Taiwan and performed at the 7th Asia Song Festival, organised by Korea Foundation for International Culture Exchange, at the Seoul Olympic Stadium.
+In 2010, Cheng represented Taiwan and performed at the 7th Asia Song Festival, organised by Korea Foundation for International Culture Exchange, at the Seoul Olympic Stadium.

 Personal life

+Military service

-Joe Cheng is now discharged from military service in the second regiment of the Taiwan Coast Guard.
+Cheng is now discharged from military service in the second regiment of the Taiwan Coast Guard.